Bhutan - Things to Do in Bhutan in July

 Best Activities in July

-Thimphu weekend market and cultural exploration
+Thimphu weekend market food tours

 Traditional hot stone bath experiences